aalin/gta2-level-viewer/README.md

 # Bugs

-* The textures doesn't seem to be working properly, at least not on OS X.
 * Some "blocks" don't show up right.
+* Transparent textures aren't transparent.
 * There is no ordering of transparent quads.